awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 **Important**
 If you deployed a VPC using `eksctl` or by using either of the Amazon EKS AWS CloudFormation VPC templates:
-On or after 03/26/2020 – Public IPv4 addresses are automatically assigned by public subnets to new nodes deployed to public subnets\.
+On or after March 26, 2020 – Public IPv4 addresses are automatically assigned by public subnets to new nodes deployed to public subnets\.
-Before 03/26/2020 – Public IPv4 addresses are not automatically assigned by public subnets to new nodes deployed to public subnets\.
+Before March 26, 2020 – Public IPv4 addresses are not automatically assigned by public subnets to new nodes deployed to public subnets\.
  This change impacts new node groups deployed to public subnets in the following ways:
-[Managed node groups](create-managed-node-group.md) – If the node group is deployed to a public subnet on or after 04/22/2020, the public subnet must have automatic assignment of public IP addresses enabled\.
+[Managed node groups](create-managed-node-group.md) – If the node group is deployed to a public subnet on or after April 22, 2020, the public subnet must have automatic assignment of public IP addresses enabled\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
-[Linux](launch-workers.md), [Windows](launch-windows-workers.md), or [Arm](eks-optimized-ami.md#arm-ami) self\-managed node groups – If the node group is deployed to a public subnet on or after 03/26/2020, the public subnet must have automatic assignment of public IP addresses enabled or the nodes must be launched with a public IP address\.
+[Linux](launch-workers.md), [Windows](launch-windows-workers.md), or [Arm](eks-optimized-ami.md#arm-ami) self\-managed node groups – If the node group is deployed to a public subnet on or after March 26, 2020, the public subnet must have automatic assignment of public IP addresses enabled or the nodes must be launched with a public IP address\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) or [Assigning a public IPv4 address during instance launch](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-public-ip)\.

 Choose the tab below that represents your desired VPC configuration\.